A Relational Program Logic with Data Abstraction and Dynamic Framing: Related work

 \section{Related work}

 Our main result (Theorem~\ref{thm:sound}) brings together modular reasoning techniques, relational properties, representation independence, automated verification, and their semantic foundations.

-We make a rough categorization of related work as follows: (Sect.~\ref{sec:relatedRL}) Directly related precursors; (Sect.~\ref{sec:relatedRelver}) Algorithmic studies and implementations of automated verification for relational properties, often lacking detailed foundational justification and support for dynamic allocation or data abstraction, but identifying FOL fragments enabling automated inference of relational invariants and alignment; and (Sect.~\ref{sec:relatedRepind}) Semantic studies of representation independence, focused on contextual equivalence and challenging language features including dynamic allocation, higher order procedures, and concurrency, leading to the higher order relational separation logic ReLoC implemented in the Coq proof assistant.
+We make a rough categorization of related work as follows: (Section~\ref{sec:relatedRL}) Directly related precursors; (Section~\ref{sec:relatedRelver}) Algorithmic studies and implementations of automated verification for relational properties, often lacking detailed foundational justification and support for dynamic allocation or data abstraction, but identifying FOL fragments enabling automated inference of relational invariants and alignment; and (Section~\ref{sec:relatedRepind}) Semantic studies of representation independence, focused on contextual equivalence and challenging language features including dynamic allocation, higher order procedures, and concurrency, leading to the higher order relational separation logic ReLoC implemented in the Coq proof assistant.

 Union-find implementations have been verified interactively using Coq~\cite{ChargueraudP19}.
 Functional correctness of Kruskal has been verified in a proof assistant~\cite{Guttmann18}.
+Functional correctness of C implementations of Dijkstra's, Kruskal's, and Prim's algorithms have been verified by Mohan et al~\cite{MohanLH20} using VST~\cite{CaoBGDA18}.
 The point of our case studies is to achieve automated equivalence proof for clients, without recourse to functional correctness.
 A purely applicative implementation of pairing heaps has been verified in Why3 (\url{http://toccata.lri.fr/gallery/}).